-Over the years two opportunities have been taken to record IAH’s history, briefly summarised below.
+Over its six decades two opportunities have been taken to record IAH’s history, briefly summarised below.
 The first was an article written in 1992 by John Day, a former Vice President of IAH and published in the first edition of Applied Hydrogeology, which is now the Hydrogeology Journal.
-More recently, a comprehensive history of the association from its establishment in 1956 to the present was prepared under the guidance of Immediate Past President Willi Struckmeier.
+More recently, a comprehensive history of the association from its establishment in 1956 to the present was prepared under the guidance of former IAH President Willi Struckmeier.
 This was also published in an article in the Hydrogeology Journal in August 2016.

 IAH: reflecting on 60 years of contributions to groundwater science and water management

 (article written by Willi Struckmeier, Ken Howard and John Chilton, featured in Hydrogeology Journal)

 “From small beginnings, and by its members’ persistent exertions, the Association has achieved a truly international stature and a professional reputation second to none, motivated only by its members’ desires to get to know each other and to share professional expertise despite the various political and economic barriers of the times.
 Make no mistake, 40 years ago, those barriers were all too real, as many older members of the Association remember only too clearly.
 The aftermath of the Second World War, the virtual breakdown of relations between the countries of Eastern Europe and the West, together with the isolation of huge areas of Asia, created enormous problems for international science.”